HobnobMancer/cazy_webscraper/docs/sequence.rst

 *The database names are not case sensitive, therefore, both GenBank and genbank are accepted.*

-``-b``, ``--blastdb`` - Create BLAST database of extracted protein sequences.
+``--blastdb``, ``-b`` - Create BLAST database of extracted protein sequences.
 Provide the path to the directory to store the BLAST database in.

 ``--fasta_dir`` - Write out each extracted sequence to a separate FASTA file in the provided dir.
 Provide a path to a directory to write out the FASTA files.